captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 - **Consumes** The number of values popped off the stack by this opcode.
 - **Leaves** The number of values pushed onto the stack by this opcode.

 The VM is pretty simple.
 It maintains a value stack as well as a call stack.
-Operations push, pop and manipulate values on the value stack, while global function calls may push code offsets onto the call stack, which get popped off and jumpped to by the `return` opcode.
+Operations push, pop and manipulate values on the value stack, while global function calls may push code offsets onto the call stack, which get popped off and jumped to by the `return` opcode.
 Note that Maki does not track call frames, all values are stored in the variables table.
-Recursion can lead to unepxected results.
+Recursion can lead to unexpected results.

 Conceptually it looks like the values on the value stack are actually expected to always be pointers into the variables table, rather than values directly.
 This allows opcodes like `mov` to operate on stack values.
 Push two references onto the stack and then move the value pointed to by the first reference into the location pointed to by the second reference.